U.S. Route 84 in Texas: Route description

 US 84 enters into Texas at Farwell, concurrent with US 70 from New Mexico.
 The US 70 overlap ends in Muleshoe.
 US 84 bypasses the towns of Littlefield and Shallowater before entering Lubbock.
 The highway just passes north of the Texas Tech University campus and enters downtown as Avenue Q. As Avenue Q, the highway parallels I-27 before crossing it, just north of that highway's southern terminus.
 Leaving the city, US 84 serves the towns of Post and Snyder before reaching Roscoe, where it begins its overlap with I-20.

 The two highways run through Sweetwater before reaching Abilene.
 US 84 leaves the interstate on the western side of the city, running with I-20's business loop.
 US 84 joins US 83/US 277, with US 277 leaving the concurrency after a short distance.
 US 84 leaves US 83, northeast of Tuscola.
 US 84 runs southeast to Coleman, overlapping with US 283 in the process and joining US 67.
 After leaving Brownwood, US 84 leaves US 67 and joins US 183.
 US 84 becomes a solo route again in Goldthwaite, traveling through Gatesville.
 In Gatesville, the hwy meets SH 36, which coincidentally also runs to Abilene, albeit in a more direct way than US 84.

 East of McGregor, US 84 becomes a 4-lane divided highway before becoming a freeway in Woodway.
 At SH 6, US 84 becomes a surface street, running through Waco.
-The highway enters Bellmead before leaving the Waco area.
-Several miles to the east, the highway enters Palestine.
-US 84 runs through several smaller communities before crossing over the Toledo Bend Reservoir, into Louisiana, running towards Mansfield.
+The highway crosses the Brazos River and enters Bellmead before leaving the Waco area to the northeast/east.
+The highway cross I-45 in Fairfield, and crosses the Trinity River just before arriving in Palestine.
+US 84 runs through several smaller communities in East Texas before meeting US 59 (future I-69) in Timpson and follows that highway to Tenaha.
+It continues due east and crosses over the Toledo Bend Reservoir/Sabine River, into Louisiana, at Logansport, in the area where that river starts to form the Texas/Louisiana state border.

 US 84 is part of the El Camino East/West Corridor, which spans five states starting in Texas.